atbarker/Artifice/README.md

 On the other hand, we need discrete support for the passive file system.
 This is where `Artifice Modules` come into play.
 A modules task, given a physical block device, is to figure out whether or not a particular fule system exists on the physical block device.
 Moreover, if a module detects that a certain file system is present, then it needs to provide pointers to the free blocks in the file system to be used by Artifice.
 If a module cannot detect the presence of a particular file system on a physical block device, then it simply returns a `false` and does not need to fill up free block information.

-Currently, we plan to add modules to support `FAT32`, `EXT4` and `NTFS`.
+Currently, we have modules for `FAT32`, `NTFS`, and `EXT4`.
 Although we have planned support for `APFS`, APFS is a propietory file system by Apple, and as such its specifications are unclear.
 Additionally support for log structured file systems like F2FS is a long term goal.

 ### How do we keep mapped data safe, and unrecognizable: Reed-Solomon + Entropy or Secret sharing.